-The 12 newly recruited first year family medicine residents and many second and third year residents were able to transfer into other residencies leaving a handful of second and third year residents and some Wright State University School of Medicine, Department of Family Medicine, faculty members behind to wind down the family medicine practice.
+The 12 newly recruited first-year family medicine residents and many second and third-year residents were able to transfer into other residencies leaving a handful of second and third-year residents and some Wright State University School of Medicine, Department of Family Medicine, and faculty members behind to wind down the family medicine practice.

 The closing of the St. Elizabeth medical complex has raised the question: “What economic perturbations or burdens did the closure of the St. Elizabeth Medical Center and Hopeland bring to the greater Dayton community?”

 In order to answer the above question, three assumptions were made: (a) the closure of the St. Elizabeth Emergency Center and Hopeland clinic resulted in increased emergency department visits at other Dayton sites; (b) the increase in emergency department visits would immediately emanate from the 40,000 people who annually visited the St. Elizabeth emergency department, as well as incrementally from the 30,000 who annually visited the Hopeland Family Medicine Center; and (c) since 42 capped Graduate Medical Education positions would be lost to the Dayton area permanently, it was proposed to determine whether or not this represented an economic burden to the greater Dayton community.

 To estimate the financial burden resulting from the loss of a family medicine residency, the authors: